 - · Confirm all removable seat cushions are correctly installed and secured in position. .

-- · Rear and side view mirror adjustments.
+- Rear and side view mirror adjustments.

 - · Steering operation.

 - Brake operation (service and park brake).

 - Tire pressure (visual inspection only).

 - Trailer hitch operation, latch, and wear.

-Remove cargo before raising the vehicle, raising or removing the deckboard, or servicing the vehicle.
+Remove cargo before raising the vehicle or the battery lid.
 Failure to remove the cargo may result in cargo falling from the vehicle causing severe personal injury and/or property damage.